 Other Key Considerations

 Visa fees vary depending on the nationality of the applicant, so it is best to ask the diplomatic officials at the Uruguayan embassy or consulate for confirmation of the price before the day of the visa interview.

 Stay Compliant With Globalization Partners

 As you navigate the process of expanding your company’s operations in Uruguay, you’ll want an experienced global PEO on your side to make sure your business is compliant from day one.
-From obtaining the necessary visas and permits for your employees to setting up benefits and payroll in Uruguay, we’ll handle every aspect of your move through our Global Expansion solution.
+We can handle every aspect of your move through our Global Expansion solution.
 To learn more, reach out to our team today.